lxlxlo/composite-devel/data/doc/README.DOCUMENTATION.txt

 1. Overview
 -----------

-Hydrogen documentation is maintained in DocBook 4.0 (XML) and translated to HTML before release.
+Composite documentation is maintained in DocBook 4.0 (XML) and translated to HTML before release.
 Different translations are managed through GNU gettext PO files.
 When the documentation is generated, the PO files and the master documentation are merged to create the doc for that specific language.

-This document is split up into the three types of people who may want to contribute to Hydrogen documentation:  Translators, Documentors, and Developers.
+This document is split up into the three types of people who may want to contribute to Composite documentation:  Translators, Documentors, and Developers.
 A section is devoted to each one, individually.

 This document assumes that you don't know much, and tries to give you